Meeting the 24 Hour Requirement

 Therefore, when the CSA references a “qualifying physician” in this context, it is not just referring to a physician with an active license, but to a licensed physician who also satisfies one or more of the above conditions.
 Please note that these conditions establish the eligibility requirements for receiving a waiver and do not include possession of a waiver itself.

-PAs may use their waiver to prescribe buprenorphine products for the treatment of opioid use disorder in any healthcare setting including OTPs.
+Nurses may use their waiver to prescribe buprenorphine products for the treatment of opioid use disorder in any healthcare setting including OTPs.
 However, the healthcare setting or employer, OTP or otherwise, is free to establish by policy which services are to be provided and by which professionals.
 Any practitioner who uses the waiver to treat patients must comply with their patient limit regardless of the treatment setting.
-Physician assistants may order buprenorphine or methadone for administration or dispensing from an OTP without a DATA waiver, but must receive an exemption from SAMHSA to make dose and administration adjustments.
+Nurses may order buprenorphine or methadone for administration or dispensing from an OTP without a DATA waiver, but must receive an exemption from SAMHSA to make dose and administration adjustments.

 PCSS offers the entire 24 hours of training at no cost.
 All DATA 2000 organizations, including the American Academy of Addiction Psychiatry (AAAP), American Society for Addiction Medicine (ASAM), American Psychiatric Association, and American Osteopathic Academy of Addiction Medicine can provide this training as well (some fees may apply).